 Warning Signs of TMJ Question and Answers

-If you are showing signs and symptoms of TMJ, rush to Koala® Center for Sleep and TMJ in El Paso, TX for a proper diagnosis and comprehensive treatment.
+If you are showing signs and symptoms of TMJ, rush to Koala® Center For Sleep & TMJ in El Paso, TX for a proper diagnosis and comprehensive treatment.
 For more information, call us or book an online appointment.

 The temporomandibular joint, often abbreviated to TMJ, is a complex joint that connects the mandible (jawbone) to the base of the skull.
 The most intricate and delicate of all joints in the human body, the TMJ can sometimes cause problems, such as pain, a popping or clicking sound, as well as a grating feeling when moving the jaw.
 Warning signs include: clicking or popping noises when opening and closing the mouth; a dull ache in the muscles around the jaw; pain or tenderness in the jaw joint; and pain affecting the joint that gets worse throughout the day.